takeyamayuki/RESTuino/README.md

 `RESTuino` allows us to make the following:
 - `Interactive Microcomputer Programming` via [curl](https://github.com/curl/curl), [Talend API Tester](https://chrome.google.com/webstore/detail/talend-api-tester-free-ed/aejoelaoggembcahagimdiliamlcdmfm?hl=ja) or similer.
-- `IoT client`.
-In this system, the arduino's GPIO is manipulated by the REST API.
+- `IoT client` In this system, the arduino's GPIO is manipulated by the REST API.

 `RESTuino` can be operated with
 - [curl](https://github.com/curl/curl)